UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

   - _Tip 2: If you've logged into DSH Desktop using your regular DSH userid, you can typically omit the "<DSH_userid@" portion of the command, for example: `ssh cluster`_

 ### Login problems
-If you experience difficulties logging in to DSH HPC systems, please make sure that you are typing your DSH user ID and your password correctly (and note that the DSH userid is distinct from your UCL userid, if you have one).
+If you experience difficulties logging in to DSH Research Compute systems, please make sure that you are typing your DSH user ID and your password correctly (and note that the DSH userid is distinct from your UCL userid, if you have one).
 If you have recently updated your password, it may take some time to propagate to all UCL systems -- consider giving it some time and trying again later.

-If you still cannot access DSH HPC systems, but are able to access DSH Desktop, please email us at <rc-support@ucl.ac.uk> indicating that you are having difficulty accessing the DSH HPC, and specifying which systems where possible.
+If you still cannot access DSH Research Compute systems, but are able to access DSH Desktop, please email us at <rc-support@ucl.ac.uk> indicating that you are having difficulty accessing DSH Research Compute systems, and specifying which systems where possible.

 If you cannot access anything in the DSH, you may need to request a password reset from the Service Desk.
 Please, contact our support team - [Data Safe Haven - General DSH Enquiry](https://myservices.ucl.ac.uk/self-service/requests/new/provide_description?from=wizard&requested_for_id=187535&requestor_id=187535&service_id=1473&service_instance_id=3892&subject=Data+Safe+Haven+-+General+DSH+Enquiry%3A&template_id=3222)